About AdWords labels

-With labels, you can organise the elements in your account into meaningful groups so you can quickly and easily filter and report on the data that is of most interest to you.
-You can apply labels to keywords, campaigns, ad groups, and ads, which enables you to see how the custom categories you create are performing relative to each other and to the unlabeled entities in your account.
+With labels, you can organise the elements in your account into meaningful groups so that you can quickly and easily filter and report on the data that is of most interest to you.
+You can apply labels to keywords, campaigns, ad groups and ads, which enables you to see how the custom categories you create are performing relative to each other and to the unlabelled elements in your account.

 The diagram below illustrates how you can use labels to gauge the performance of custom categories across your account.
 In this example, you've applied two labels, "Favourite" and "Brand" to different elements in your account.
 It's important to know that labels aren't inherited down throughout the campaign.
 This means that if you apply a label to a campaign, the label only applies to that campaign, not the ad groups and keywords that are within that campaign.
 If you want a label to apply to an ad group or individual keyword as well, you'll need to specifically apply the label to each.